scepman/scepman-docs/docs/scepman-configuration/optional/application-artifacts.md

 We offer three channels for our SCEPman web applications, you can find the actual artifacts also on [Github](https://github.com/scepman/install/tree/master/dist).
 In order to receive updates from one of the update channels, copy the respective URL from below into the [WEBSITE\_RUN\_FROM\_PACKAGE](application-settings/basics.md#website\_run\_from\_package) setting of your SCEPman App Service.

+There are two independent artifact hosts, GitHub and Azure (install.scepman.com).
+If one of the two should fail, you can switch to the other.
+Thus, there are two download URLs for each channel.
+Detecting the used channel when using install.scepman.com requires SCEPman 2.3, but apart from that also works with SCEPman 2.2.

 ### Production

 * full released version